GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/thread-list.md

 title: Thread List
 ---

-The `ChatThreadListVC` is the UI component that displays the list of threads that the current user is participating.
+The `ChatThreadListVC` is the UI component that displays the list of threads that the current user is participating in.

 :::note
 The Thread List component is available on the UIKit SDK since version [4.59.0](https://github.com/GetStream/stream-chat-swift/releases/tag/4.59.0).